brown9804/MicrosoftCloudEssentialsHub/0_Azure/1_AzureData/1_Databases/demos/8_DBFreeingUpUnusedSpace.md

       <img width="550" alt="image" src="https://github.com/user-attachments/assets/9e73aa43-59a8-412a-b8e1-757478050b8c" />

-    - Database Size and Space Usage: This query provides an overview of the database size and space usage, including the total size, used space, and free space:
+    - Database Size and Space Usage: This query provides an overview of the database size and space usage, including the total size, used space, and free space.

         ```sql
         WITH SpaceInfo AS (